 Shared symptoms can make it hard to diagnose the aches and pains typically associated with the flu

-Summer/Fall means heading outside.
-Especially after months of quarantining, the outdoors provides a much-needed escape, from a simple walk around the block to summer sports.
-Yet why do you suddenly feel as though you are coming down with a summer “flu”?
+Heading outside?
+Especially after months of quarantining, the outdoors provides a much-needed escape, from a simple walk around the block to outdoor sports.
+Yet why do you suddenly feel as though you are coming down with a “flu”?
 With the coronavirus pandemic dominating the news, every sneeze, cough or headache makes you wonder if you have COVID-19.
 But chances are there’s another culprit: Lyme disease.
 With many overlapping symptoms, how do you know?
 It’s even harder with children, who may have a difficult time articulating how they feel.

 Although most people associate Lyme disease with a distinctive red bulls-eye rash, many never develop one.
 And fewer recall seeing a tick.
 So if you come down with non-specific flu-like symptoms within a few weeks of being in outdoor areas where ticks are found, this ranges everywhere from your back yard to neighborhood park, your symptoms could be the first sign of Lyme or another tick-borne illness.